UVM-BIRD/ASAP2/README.md

 - - -

 ### What is it?
 ASAP2 is a phylogenomic software package for identifying the evolutionary history of a set of genes.
-Given a set of human genes, ASAP2 will identify organisms that contain homologies for all of the human genes specified.
+Given a set of gene sequences, ASAP2 attempts to identify organisms that have homologous sequences for the set of specified genes.
 It will then create a phylogenetic tree for each gene family (gene partition), and a consensus tree using the data contained in all gene partitions.
 The final consensus tree implements Partitioned Bremer Support (PBS) to predict the likelihood that the tree is, in fact, the optimal tree based on all available data.

 ASAP is written primarily in the Ruby programming language, and utilizes a set of publicly-available tools to perform various data manipulations.
 Data input comes primarily in the form of GenBank GI numbers, with the option of including PSI-BLAST result files to further increase the set of genes to be considered in the phylogenetic analyses.